Make-A-Protagonist: Generic Video Editing with An Ensemble of Experts: Introduction

 \section{Introduction}

 Diffusion-based generative models have demonstrated remarkable success in generating photorealistic and diverse images~\cite{stablediffusion,saharia2022photorealistic,unclip} and videos~\cite{makeavideo,zhou2022magicvideo,wu2022tune} conditioned on text.
 However, the generation process, while more diverse, lacks controllability when relying solely on text descriptions.
 To generate the desired content, researchers explore two approaches to modify text-conditioned generation: incorporating external control signals~\cite{zhang2023adding, mou2023t2i, lhhuang2023composer, gen1} and editing existing content with textual information~\cite{hertz2022prompt, qi2023fatezero,liu2023videop2p,meng2021sdedit}.
-However, both approaches rely on text descriptions to convey the desired content, which raises an important question: \textit{what if the content cannot be accurately described through text?} As an illustration, we consider the source video shown in Figure~\ref{fig:teaser}, which depicts a man playing basketball.
-Previous studies~\cite{qi2023fatezero,liu2023videop2p} are capable of replacing the ``man'' with celebrities or other recognizable objects, such as ``Lego man'' since these options are identifiable by the text model.
-Nevertheless, they are unable to substitute it with the names of ordinary individuals, which the language model may struggle to recognize due to their limited presence in the training data.
+However, both approaches rely on text descriptions to convey the desired content, which raises an important question: \textit{what if the content cannot be accurately described through text?} As an illustration, we consider the source video shown in Figure~\ref{fig:teaser}.
+Previous studies~\cite{qi2023fatezero,liu2023videop2p} are capable of replacing the ``Suzuki Jimny'' with a recognizable brand, such as ``Porsche'' or ``Mercedes-Benz'' since these options are identifiable by the text model.
+Nevertheless, they are unable to substitute it with an unnamed car.
+For example, the reference image in 2rd row of Fig.~\ref{fig:teaser} is generated by a text-to-image model with the text prompt ``a black car'', so it does not have a corresponding name that can be precisely recognized by the language model.